NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.1 - 🎼 Music/Symphony No. 2 IV op36 Beethoven.md

 Beethoven’s second symphony is a beautiful composition with lots going on.
 This post specifically looks at the fourth movement.

-What’s so interesting about the fourth movmernt?
+What’s so interesting about the fourth movement?
 Well, just last week I spent at least three hours waiting patiently, trying to spot a certain bird in a bush.
 I was not to see this bird as after hours and hours I gave up.
 The bird in question is the Cetti’s Warbler (pronounced ”Chettys”) which is well known for being a nightmare to try and spot.
 You hear this bird miles off, it’s got such a powerfully and instantly identifiable song you can’t help but look for it.

 The Cetti’s warbler song is characterised by a short motif of about 6 notes projected clearly and powerfully.
 It’s unmistakable.
-Now, it might be a coincidence, but Beethoven’s 4th movement of his second symphony starts with an opening motif which sounds suspiciously like the song of the Cettis’s.
+Now, it might be a coincidence, but Beethoven’s 4th movement of his second symphony starts with an opening motif which sounds suspiciously like the song of the Cetti’s.

 ## Beethoven’s Rambling Walks